dlpnd/nvr-wiki/docs/Shaders/HDR.md

 ### Gamma

-gamma modifier to be applied after tonemapping
+Gamma modifier to be applied after tonemapping

 >Default: 2.2